Handle design helps maintain a firm grip. Longer handle and heavier head weight give it more power per strike.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-You would think that choosing the best axe would be simple, but when you start thinking about length, head style, handle material, and so on, the task becomes a bit more daunting.
+When you mention an axe, many people conjure an image of a lumberjack with a long-handled tool slung over their shoulder.
+Since most people are at least passingly familiar with what an axe looks like, you would think that choosing the best axe would be simple.
+However, when you start thinking about length, head style, handle material, and so on, the task becomes a bit more daunting.

 For centuries, folks have been using long-handled axes to chop firewood and shorter axes for trimming branches and cutting kindling.
 Mention an axe, and most people probably think of this general-purpose tool.
-But in fact there are numerous different axe types:
+However, there are numerous different axe types:

 Hatchets (also called camping axes)